a2lix/schemql/README.md

 ## Contributing

-Contributions are welcome!
+This library intends to stay lightweight and simple but contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License